 As many companies grow into large organisations, some aspects may be overlooked or evolve into ‘non-core’ – particularly at times like these, when shocks can destabilise growth plans.

 Inflexion has a long track record of supporting carve-outs, most recently with Rosemont Pharmaceuticals.
-The liquid pharmaceuticals business had 50 years’ experience and had grown to be the UK leader, but its listed US parent Perrigo was transforming to a more consumer-focused self-care company, thereby rendering Rosemont less core.
+The liquid pharmaceuticals business had 50 years’ experience and had grown to be the UK leader, but its listed parent company Perrigo was transforming to a more consumer-focused self-care company, thereby rendering Rosemont less core.

 Rosemont management have confidence the Inflexion team will be a strong partner in the carve-out, given ample previous experience which management feel lends itself well to their plans of growing the product pipeline, licensing deals, M&A and geographic expansion.
 Take for example Kynetec, a specialist information and data provider to the agriculture and animal health markets which Inflexion carved out of its listed parent in 2016.
 Since then, management has been working closely with Inflexion on new product development, geographic expansion, new data delivery methods, and several acquisitions, most recently of Germany’s Kleffmann at the end of 2019.